sleslein/vscode/jest-testing-standards.md

 The use of Arrange, Act, Assert comments between sections is strongly encouraged.

-Assertions mixed throughout a test is a code smell.
+Assertions mixed throughout a test are code smells.
 It indicates the system under test is likely written in a way the violates the SOLID principles of OOP or needs to be simplified to reduce complexity.

 **Examples**